greg-js/hexo-cli-extras/README.md

 - Installing this plugin will also cause any new post you create with `hexo new ...` to open automatically in your text editor.

-- The terminal menu may not work as expected in the default Windows command shell (`cmd.exe`), but it should work just fine in more powerfull shells.
-Also, you can use vim-style keybindings in the menu (yay).
+- The terminal menu may not work as expected in the default Windows command shell (`cmd.exe`), but it should work just fine in more powerful shells.

 - If you don't like the command-line centric workflow this plugin encourages, you may want to consider using an administration plugin instead - check out [hexo-admin](https://github.com/jaredly/hexo-admin) or [hexo-hey](https://github.com/nihgwu/hexo-hey).

+- Filter on title first and use boolean options last or you may get unexpected results.
+For example, `hexo edit -g my post` will filter just on "post" whereas `hexo edit my draft -g` will correctly filter on "my draft".

+- By default, files open in your current terminal window using your `EDITOR` environment variable.
+Set it somewhere in your dotfiles (`.bashrc` or `.zshrc` are good locations, and don't forget to source the file or reboot before testing).
+If `$EDITOR` doesn't exist, or if you use the `gui` option, files will open with `xdg-open` (linux, osx) or `start` (windows) instead.